validator/validator.github.io/README.md

     Shows the vnu.jar version number.

-For details on using the `vnu.jar` validator to provide validation of HTML documents over the Web (in a Web browser, as an HTTP service), see [Using vnu.jar for Web-based validation][3].
+For details on using the `vnu.jar` validator to provide a service for browser-based validation of HTML documents over the Web, see [Using vnu.jar for Web-based validation][3].

    [3]: http://validator.github.io/web-based-usage.html